 Encryption is the process of converting information into a coded form that cannot be accessed without the key used to encode it.
 CrashPlan encrypts the files included in your backup before the data is sent to your destinations.
 Data encryption, combined with a secured encryption key, prevents unauthorized access to your information.

 Put simply, if someone ever accessed your backup archive, both your password and encryption key are needed to decrypt your files.

 Each data block in your archive is identified by the type and level of encryption.
-So you can have 448-bit encrypted blocks mixed with 128-bit encrypted blocks in the same backup.
+So 448-bit encrypted blocks can be mixed with 128-bit encrypted blocks in the same backup.
 Backup continues where it left off and uses the stronger encryption for files going forward.

 Imagine you have your keys to your car locked in a safe.
 The archive key password is the key to the safe, not the keys to the car.
 You can still restore versions of files encrypted with the original archive key password and you don't need to start your backup over.

 For versions 3.6.1 and later, you have the option to enable an archive question.
 An archive question can be used to reset the archive key password in the event that the existing password is lost or forgotten.
 If you do not enable the archive question, or you are unable to answer the question correctly, then there is absolutely no way to help you recover the archive key password needed to restore your files.
 Our Customer Champions cannot help you recover an archive key password.
 Learn more about your password and account recovery options.